jasminenoack/KnowledgEase/README.md

 - [X] Users can search by topic
 - [X] Users can search by user
 - [X] Users can search by question content
-- [ ] Users can complete an advanced search

 ## Bonus Features